DataDog/hiring-engineers/answers.md

 instances:
   - min_collection_interval: 45
 ```
-* **Bonus Question** *Can you change the collection interval without modifying the Python check file you created?*

-Using the min_collection_interval in the configuration file

 ## Visualizing Data:

+Now that our environment has been configured to collect the data it is time to start visualizing it.
+For this we would like to show you also the strength and easy-to-use of the the *Datadog API*.

-*Utilize the Datadog API to create a Timeboard that contains:*
+We can use the API through different methods, here we will use curl.
+We are going to create to create a Timeboard that contains:*

 * *Your custom metric scoped over your host.*
 * *Any metric from the Integration on your Database with the anomaly function applied.*